-The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs and DSUs, which have no exercise price.
-Consists of stock options, RSUs, and DSUs granted under the Varex Imaging Corporation 2017 Omnibus Stock Plan and the 2020 Stock Plan.
-Excludes purchase rights under the ESPP.
+(2) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs and DSUs, which have no exercise price.

-(3) Includes 4,786 thousand shares available for future issuance under the 2020 Stock Plan.
-Also includes 542 thousand shares available for future issuance under the ESPP, including shares subject to purchase during the current purchase period, which commenced on November 2, 2020 (the exact number of which will not be known until the purchase date on April 30, 2021).
+(3) Includes 4,051 thousand shares available for future issuance under the ESPP.
 Subject to the number of shares remaining in the share reserve, the maximum number of shares purchasable by any participant on any one purchase date for any purchase period, including the current purchase period may not exceed 2,000 shares.

-The information required by this item with respect to the security ownership of certain beneficial owners and the security ownership of directors and executive officers is incorporated by reference from our definitive proxy statement for the 2021 Annual Meeting of Stockholders under the caption "Stock Ownership-Beneficial Ownership of Certain Stockholders, Directors and Executive Officers."
+Meeting of Stockholders under the caption "Stock Ownership-Beneficial Ownership of Certain Stockholders, Directors and Executive Officers."